-Needs for communication and engagement evolve over time, so it is most effective to plan two to three months in advance and then to revisit the plan.
-A plan includes goals (what needs to be communicated), the audience (who), strategies (how), and a timeline (when).
+The needs for communication and engagement evolve, so it is most effective to plan two to three months in advance and then revisit the plan.
+A communication and engagement plan includes goals (what needs to be communicated), the audience (who), strategies (how), and a timeline (when).

-helps define and develop effective communication and engagement strategies.
+helps in developing effective communication and engagement strategies.

-helps in developing a strategic plan for communication and engagement with diverse stakeholder groups.
+helps in creating a strategic plan for communicating and engaging with diverse stakeholder groups.

-Responses from brief faculty and staff surveys can give the leadership team important information about communication and engagement practices.
-By periodically polling faculty and staff, the leadership team learns the degree to which current practices are effective, discovers how the transition to mathematics pathways affects stakeholders, and understands the adequacy of engagement strategies.
+By periodically polling faculty and staff through brief surveys, the leadership team can gain important information about communication and engagement practices.
+For example, the leadership team can learn the degree to which current practices are effective and the effect of the transition to mathematics pathways on stakeholders.

 The leadership team may find it helpful to understand the Stages of Concern, one of the components of the Concerns-Based Adoption Model (CBAM) developed by researchers at The University of Texas at Austin (Hall & Hord, 2015).
 CBAM highlights the importance of attending to the human aspect of change.
-The Stages of Concern addresses the affective side of change, describing predictable concerns that stakeholders will have so that leadership teams can plan actions to address them accordingly.
-The seven stages of concern are described in more detail in Essential Action 6, Step 5), the leadership team can assess and respond to stakeholders’ concerns accordingly.
+By understanding the seven stages of concern (see Essential Action 6, Step 5), the leadership team can assess and respond to stakeholders’ concerns accordingly.

 Practitioner Point of View